MattKD/steam_scraper/README.md

 # steam_scraper
-Python functions to scrape app data from the Steam store
+Tiny Python library to scrape app data from the Steam store

 The Steam store may change its HTML structure at any time, so these functions could fail at some point.
 Run `python -m pytest` to check if they still work.
+Run `pip install .` to install, which will also install lxml, pycurl, and certifi.
+If on Windows, pycurl and lxml may fail to install, and will need to be installed manually. https://www.lfd.uci.edu/~gohlke/pythonlibs/ has Windows pycurl and lxml binaries, which can be installed with `pip install somelib.whl`.

 ## Example